Bacon is a food usually made out of pork belly or salt-cured beef. Bacon might be unsafe for Labradors because it has nitrates and nitrites.

 Bacon is fatty and unhealthy

 Your Labrador could become obese if they eat Bacon too often.
-Labradors are naturally energetic dogs, and they need a lot of exercise to stay healthy.
+Labradors are naturally energetic dogs and need a lot of exercise to stay healthy.
 Obesity is unhealthy for your dog.

 Bacon contains a lot of salt and nitrates.